-A significant majority of our survey participants (75.4%) indicated that they currently receive injections as a treatment for their AMD, with the most common brand being Avastin (29.4%), followed by Lucentis (24.6%), Eylea (20.2%), and Ozurdex (13.5%).
-The remainder of patients indicated that they did not know the brand of their injection, were receiving multiple, or received the injection as part of a blind study.
+Three-quarters (3 out of 4 respondents (75.4% indicated that they currently receive injections as a treatment for their AMD.
+Of those receiving injections the most common brand was Avastin (29.4%), followed by Lucentis (24.6%), Eylea (aflibercept) (20.2%), and Ozurdex (13.5%).
+The remainder of patients did not know the brand of their injection, were receiving multiple, or received the injection as part of a blind study.
+As noted above, due to the timeline of the study, it is assumed that participants who indicated receiving aflibercept, received aflibercept (2mg) and not aflibercept (8mg).